Office of the Prosecuting Attorney

 - Does your partner constantly accuse you of having affairs?

-- Have you stopped seeing family or friends to avoid your partner's
+- Have you stopped seeing family or friends to avoid your partner's jealousy or anger?

 - Does your partner control your finances?